-If you’re staring at the screen and you start thinking, “There’s no way somebody wrote this,” you’re well on your way to witnessing a train wreck.
+If you’re staring at the screen and start thinking, “There’s no way somebody wrote this,” you’re well on your way to witnessing a train wreck.
 Do they keep referring to each other by their names even though they’re the only ones in the scene?
 Do they keep repeating each other’s questions?
-Are there dramatic pauses, and then suddenly someone scoffs and turns away, and then turns back and asks a vague question?
+Are there dramatic pauses, and then suddenly, someone scoffs, turns away, and then turns back and asks a vague question?
 You’re watching a bad high school improv, my friend.
 The director most certainly yelled out, “Do what you feel!
 Let’s try it without the script.
 Action!”

 Near infidelity (not actual)

 Oh, there can’t be real cheating.
 Oh, no, no, no, no, no, no!
 Because if there’s actual intercourse with other spouses, you can’t tie that up in a neat little bow in 80 minutes.
 It’s simpler if the affair is “emotional.”
 And even then, it can only be nearly emotional.
 Like, maybe there were flowers, or a cupcake for a birthday that the receiver’s real spouse forgot because of…. um…sports or something?
-But ultimately there’s a “Are we drifting apart,” conversation; followed by the “choosing us” or “working on us,” and then the “Six Months Later” screen text.
-(Note: If you throw an end-of-movie pregnancy for the actual couple in there because the near infidelity came from losing a child or not being able to conceive, you’ve got a winner.)
+But ultimately, there’s a “Are we drifting apart” conversation, followed by the “choosing us” or “working on us,” and then the “Six Months Later” screen text.
+(Note: If you throw an end-of-movie pregnancy for the actual couple in there because the near infidelity came from losing a child or being unable to conceive, you’ve got a winner.)

 A woman in an abusive marriage but solely because he isn’t Christian.

-Oh, he’s the kind of abuser that deserves extensive time in prison, but only because he doesn’t believe in God.
+Oh, he’s the kind of abuser who deserves extensive prison time, but only because he doesn’t believe in God.
 Because only a person that doesn’t believe in God can be this much of a hateful, abusive, garbage person.
-What’s that you say?
+What’s that, you say?
 You say that some of the most abusive people you know have been Christian?
 Pish posh!
 That doesn’t work for this kind of movie.
 But it is directly related to…